 How to store

 I think the flavors of this dish tend to grow as it sits and makes amazing leftovers.
-I often keep this in the fridge for easy breakfast meal prep.
+I often keep this in the fridge for easy meal prep for quick weeknight meals.

 Variations